-- 684. Latin America's Colonial Past.
-(3) Studies the history of Latin America's colonial past from the pre-conquest background to the wars of independence in the early nineteenth century.
-The course includes a Language Across the Curriculum component, which allows students to earn credits in Spanish by reading and discussing at least half of the texts in Spanish.
-Meyers - 685.
-Introduction to East Asia.
-(3) An introduction to the histories and cultures of East Asia from the earliest times to the present, focusing on China, Korea, Japan, and Vietnam, with some attention to the rest of South-East Asia, and emphasizing ecology and economy, trade and international relations, political ideology, religious belief, and cultural practice.
-Lockyer - 686.
-Japan.
-(3) A survey of Japanese history from the earliest times to the present.
-Topics include the origins of "Japan," ecology and environment, economic institutions and growth, state formation and international relations, social transformations, and cultural and religious practice.
-Lockyer - 693.
+- 677. American Diplomatic History.
+(3) Introduction to the history of American diplomacy since 1776, emphasizing the effects of public opinion on fundamental policies.
+Sinclair - 678.
+Reconciling Race.
+(3) Comparative history of twentieth-century racial oppression, black rebellion, and religious reconciliation.
+Also listed as Religion 648.
+Parent - 680.
+America at Work.
+(3) Examines the people who built America from 1750 to 1945.
+Themes include free labor versus slave labor, the impact of industrialization, the racial and gendered realities of work, and the growth of organized labor and its political repercussions.
+Staff - 681, 682.
+Preservation Practicum I, II.
+(3, 3) Training in the techniques and skills of historic preservation.
+Emphasis varies according to the specific site(s) involved.
+P-POI.
+Hendricks - 683.
+Revolution and Culture in Latin America.
+(3) Explores the links between revolutionary movements and cultural expression in Latin America and the Caribbean.
+Includes a Language Across the Curriculum component that allows students to earn credits in Spanish by reading and discussing at least half of the texts in Spanish.
+Meyers - 690.
+Research Seminar.
+(3) Offered by members of the faculty on topics of their choice.
+A paper is required.
+Staff - 691.
+Honors Seminar.
+(3) Seminar on problems of historical synthesis and interpretation.
+P-POI. - 692.
+Individual Research.
+(3) Writing of a major research paper.
+P-POI. - 693.
 American Foundations I. (3) Interdisciplinary study of American art, history, literature, and music.
 Using its collection of American art as the basis for study, Reynolda House Museum of American Art, in cooperation with Wake Forest University, accepts a limited number of students to study with professors from various disciplines through lectures, discussions, and concerts.
 Includes a study tour to New York City.
 (Taught in summer; students enroll for both courses.
-Students may enroll in either 693-694 or 763-764.)
-Staff - 694.
-American Foundations II.
-(3) A continuation of History 693.
-Staff - 698.
+Students may enroll in either 693 or 763) Staff - 697.
+Historical Writing Tutorial.
+(1.5) Individual supervision of historical writing to improve a project.
+P-POI. - 698.
 Individual Study.
 (3) A project in an area of study not otherwise available in the department; permitted upon departmental approval of petition presented by a qualified student.
 Staff - 699.
 Directed Reading.
 (1-3) Concentrated reading in an area of study not otherwise available.
 P-POI.
 Staff - 763.
 American Foundations I. (3) Interdisciplinary study of American art, history, literature, and music.
 Using its collection of American art as the basis for study, Reynolda House Museum of American Art, in cooperation with Wake Forest University, accepts a limited number of students to study with professors from various disciplines through lectures, discussions, and concerts.
 Includes a study tour to New York City.
 (Taught in summer; students enroll for both courses.
-Students may enroll in either 763-764 or 693-694.)
-Staff - 764.
-American Foundations II.
-(3) A continuation of History 763.
-Staff - 765.
+Students may enroll in either 763 or 693) Staff - 765.
 Management of Cultural Organizations.
 (3) The structure and management of not-for-profit institutions, with emphasis on museums, historical societies and preservation organizations, libraries, archives, and research institutions.
 Staff - 771.
 Internship.
-(1,2,3) A project involving supervised work in a historical organization or scholarly effort; permitted only upon approval by the graduate committee of a petition presented by a qualified student.
-Staff
+(1, 2, 3) A project involving supervised work in a historical organization or scholarly effort; permitted only upon approval by the graduate committee of a petition presented by a qualified student.
+Staff - 791, 792.
+Thesis Research.
+(1-9) Staff